kolypto/py-miracle/README.rst

 Methods from this section allow you to build the *structure*: list of roles, resources and permissions.

-It's not required that you have the structure defined before you start granting the access: the ``grant()`` method implicitly creates all resources and permissions that were not previously defined.
+It’s not required that you have the structure defined before you start granting the access: the ``grant()`` method implicitly creates all resources and permissions that were not previously defined.